 What is bankruptcy?

-If you're up to your eyeballs in debt, declaring bankruptcy may seem like an easy way out.
-Unfortunately, it's not.
+If you're up to your eyeballs in debt, declaring yourself bankrupt may seem like the easy way out.
+Unfortunately, it's not as simple as that.
 Find out what declaring yourself bankrupt means for your future.

-Bankruptcy is a legal process, declaring that you’re financially unable to pay off the debt you’re in.
+So….
+What is bankruptcy, you ask?
+Bankruptcy is a legal process which declares that you’re financially unable to pay off the debt you’re in.
 It usually lasts about a year, after which all your debts will be written off.

 Sounds amazing, right?
 It ain’t…